padix-key/kmer-article/article.typ

 Already having #kmers as unique integers at hand removes the need for hashing them and thus may further speeds up such applications.

-In addition, representing a sequence as array of integers, has the advantage of generalizing the definition of a sequence beyond simple text:
+In addition, representing a sequence as array of integers has the advantage of generalizing the definition of a sequence beyond simple text:
 If the alphabet $Omega$ does contain other objects than single characters as symbols, e.g. arbitrary strings or integers, each enumeration of these objects can be considered a sequence.